janderssonse/janderscripts/README.md

 - `bash/src/changelog_release.bash` - A util script to making an atomic release commit including an tag, changelog, updated project file. mvn, npm or gradle.
 Relies on Conventional Commits-standard.
 - `bash/src/dirsumgen.bash` - A wrapper for the creating md5 and sha256 sums for directory trees.
 One of each for each dir.
+- `bash/src/export_gpg.sh` - A script which exports your GPG private-, public keys and owner trust data (to a directory with locked down permissions).

 ## Dependencies